deltachat/deltachat-cli/README.md

 ## Configuration

-By default `deltax` will use the `$HOME/.deltax` for storing data.
+By default `deltax` will use the `$HOME/.deltax` folder for storing data.
 This can be overriden by using the `--home` argument.

 Run `deltax` using current folder to store data: